-Planning an amazing Baby Clothes Quilt: Step-by-Step
+Planning an Amazing Baby Clothes Quilt: Step-by-Step

 Updated: July 15th, 2024 | Published: August 16th, 2021

-5 min. read
+8 min. read

 By Andrea Funk

-A baby clothes quilt is full of the special clothes and baby items from the first year of a baby's life.
-Here's how to have a baby clothes quilt made.
+Baby clothes quilts are so much fun!
+They are full of the special clothes and baby items from the first year of a baby's life.
+Here's everything you need to know about having a baby clothes quilt made.

 For the Parents